-A was a U.S. citizen by reason of birth to a U.S. citizen in Country B on Date C. A expatriated on Date D. A will be subject to Country B taxes on his worldwide income.
-On the date of A's expatriation, his net worth exceeded the requisite amount set forth in section 877(a)(2).
+A is a citizen of the United States by reason of his birth in the United States on Date C. A is also a citizen of Country B and is fully subject to worldwide income tax in Country B. A plans to expatriate on Date D. On the date of A's expatriation, his net worth will exceed the requisite amount set forth in section 877(a)(2).

-Section 877 generally provides that a citizen who loses U.S. citizenship or a U.S.

-long-term resident who ceases to be taxed as a lawful permanent resident (individuals who "expatriate") within the 10-year period immediately preceding the close of the taxable year will be subject to the special rules of section 877(d) for such taxable year, unless such loss did not have for one of its principal purposes the avoidance of U.S. taxes.
+Section 877 generally provides that a citizen who loses U.S. citizenship or a U.S. long-term resident who ceases to be taxed as a lawful permanent resident (individuals who "expatriate") within the 10-year period immediately preceding the close of the taxable year will be subject to the special rules of section 877(d) for such taxable year, unless such loss did not have for one of its principal purposes the avoidance of U.S. taxes.
 Sections 2107 and 2501(a)(3) provide special estate and gift tax regimes, respectively, for individuals who expatriate with a principal purpose to avoid U.S. taxes.